caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 Hyperobjects should provide a developer UI that serves to both document the service as well as providing a playground/sandbox for the developer to experiment within.

-TODO
-* Amundsen?
-* Vs Swagger UI
-* Datomic
+In practice this provides an excellent test harness and early consumer for our service's API, as well as ensuring the REST Hypermedia constraint (sometimes called HATEOAS) is met.

+Early releases of Datomic provided this kind of experience.
+To my knowledge this has been supplanted by a rich application, Datomic Console.
+Swagger UI is an example of interactive documentation, but doesn't really allow for browsing.

+The interactive documentation of a Hyperobject is essentially a very simple classic web application that exercises the entire API in a sandboxed environment, providing documentation inline with the display of the sandboxed resources.

-### Whence REST?
+### REST?

 Hyperobjects strengthens and enriches some constraints of REST, relaxes others, and adds new ones.
 It attempts to synthesize architectural constraints entailed by practicing Domain Driven Design, CQRS, and Event Sourcing, as well as codifying the principles of distributed computing.
 One specific relaxation I would call out is the stateless server constraint.
-Depending on the concrete implementation, it may be the case that an Aggregate Root remains pinned to a particular server in the cluster.
+For example, depending on the concrete implementation, it may be the case that an Aggregate Root remains pinned to a particular server in the cluster.

 Service View
 ============